Skip to Content

 Top view of the raw beet salad in a bowl standing on a linen napkin.

-Dishes prepared with cooked beets are definitely more popular, but don’t forget that you can also eat beets raw!
+While dishes prepared with cooked beets, like my kale and beet salad and my Mediterranean beets are more popular, you can absolutely eat beets raw!

 Beet and carrot pieces on a fork.